WHCU: WHCU

+Saga Communications

 WHCU and its sister stations WYXL, WQNY and WNYY were purchased by Saga Communications in 2005, under the name Cayuga Radio Group.

 In March 2010, WHCU returned to the FM airwaves when its sister station WQNY launched News/Talk 870 on its HD3 channel.
 WHCU had been on a former WYXL translator (first at 95.5, then briefly at 95.9) before Saga turned off the translator, accommodating the introduction of WFIZ into the market.
 The use of WQNY-HD3 overcomes the challenges of 870's night time pattern, especially outside of Tompkins County.

 In August 2010, WHCU returned to analog FM broadcasting with the reintroduction of a translator at 95.9 FM.
 W240CB is a 250-watt translator located on Ithaca's South Hill, and it is licensed to rebroadcast WQNY.
 As with Hits 103.3 and 98.7 the Vine, the company uses the translator to rebroadcast the aforementioned HD3 signal.

 WHCU had a three-and-a-half-hour local news and interview based morning show each weekday called the Morning Newswatch.
 On April 18, 2018, this program was canceled.
 On July 13, 2020, Ithaca's Morning News and Ithaca's Evening News were launched.

 On August 30, 2018, WHCU switched its translator from W240CB 95.9 (and WQNY-HD3, which began stunting towards a new format at this time) to W249DW 97.7.